-Top 5 4th Quarter Trades of Fi - GuruFocus.com
+Top 5 4th Quarter Trades of FI - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were First Heartland Consultants, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were FIRST FINANCIAL CORP /IN/’s top five trades of the quarter.

-First Heartland Consultants, Inc. reduced their investment in BATS:DNOV by 712,286 shares.
-The trade had a 3.86% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $32.86.
+FIRST FINANCIAL CORP /IN/ reduced their investment in NAS:THFF by 24,520 shares.
+The trade had a 0.72% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $46.16.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.